vmware-labs/node-replicated-kernel/README.md

 beta will not work due to use of unstable features).

 ### Pre-requisites
-* We build bespin using the tup build system.
+* We build bespin with help of the tup build system.
 You can find information on how to obtain tup for your platform here: http://gittup.org/tup/ On Ubuntu Linux, just do:
 ```